bvett/adaptive-timer/README.md

 *consume_values()* is a second coroutine that awaits *timer.value()* until a new value is produced.
 This allows multiple consumers to be notified without the need for polling.

-For IoT devices using MicroPython, this is a useful pattern to follow for processing sensor input, replacing *random.randint()* with hardware-specific instructions.
+For IoT devices using MicroPython, this is a useful pattern to follow for processing sensor input, just replace *random.randint()* with hardware-specific instructions.

 Execute [src/examples/usage_1.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/usage_1.py)  for a few iterations and exit by pressing ctrl-c: